Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an HTTP load balancer with a backend configuration that references an existing instance group.
 Define a balancing mode and set the maximum RPS to 10.
 - [x] Create a Managed Instance Group.
 Set the Autohealing health check to healthy (HTTP).
 - [ ] Create a Managed Instance Group.
 Verify that the autoscaling setting is on.

+To configure Autohealing for network load balancing with the fewest steps, you should create a Managed Instance Group and set the Autohealing health check.

+### Correct Answer:
+**Create a Managed Instance Group.
+Set the Autohealing health check to healthy (HTTP).**

+### Explanation:

+#### Why Option 3 is Correct:
+- **Managed Instance Group (MIG):** A Managed Instance Group is the primary way to set up autohealing for instances in Google Cloud.
+It manages identical instances based on a template and ensures they are healthy.
+- **Autohealing Configuration:** Within the MIG, you can set up an autohealing policy that uses a health check to determine the health of the instances.
+If instances are deemed unhealthy, they are automatically recreated.
+- **Health Check Configuration:** You can define an HTTP health check with specific parameters (like 3 attempts of 10 seconds each) to determine if an instance is healthy.

+### Why the Other Options Are Incorrect:

+1. **Create an HTTP load balancer with a backend configuration that references an existing instance group.
+Set the health check to healthy (HTTP).**
+   - **Load Balancer Focus:** This option focuses on setting up a load balancer, not autohealing.
+While health checks are part of the load balancer, they do not directly configure autohealing for the instances.

+2. **Create an HTTP load balancer with a backend configuration that references an existing instance group.
+Define a balancing mode and set the maximum RPS to 10.**
+   - **Balancing Mode Configuration:** This option sets up a load balancer with specific request per second (RPS) limits, which is unrelated to the autohealing configuration needed for recreating unresponsive VMs.

+4. **Create a Managed Instance Group.
+Verify that the autoscaling setting is on.**
+   - **Autoscaling vs. Autohealing:** Autoscaling adjusts the number of instances based on load but does not ensure individual instance health or recreate unresponsive instances.
+Autohealing specifically recreates unhealthy instances based on health checks.

+### Conclusion:
+Option 3 is the best answer because it directly addresses the need to configure autohealing for the instances in a managed instance group with a specific HTTP health check.
+This approach ensures that instances are recreated if they become unresponsive according to the defined health check parameters.

 **[⬆ Back to Top](#table-of-contents)**